2022 Conference on Collecting the Revolutionary War

 Margaret Beck Pritchard Associate Curator of Maps & Prints, Colonial Williamsburg

 Talk: "'And, indeed what is the history of a country without maps?': The Legacy of Sebastian Bauman’s Plan of the Investment of Gloucester and York"

-Chief Historian, Museum of the American Revolution
+Chief Historian and Curator, Museum of the American Revolution

 Talk: "'The companion of my sore fatigues': Collecting and Preservation Among Soldiers and Other Combatants of the Revolutionary War"